 “I don’t know why,” we’ve all heard others say about others.
 “I just don’t like them.”
-Perhaps the people that don’t like you are saying these same things about you.
-Perhaps they can’t put their finger on why they don’t like you.
+Perhaps the people that don’t like us are saying these same things about us.
+Perhaps they can’t put their finger on why they don’t like us.
 They just don’t.

-If they do know why they don’t like us, they’re probably not going to tell anyone, for that would reveal something about them.
-They also don’t want to reveal the exact reason, because watching you flop around like a fish on shore, trying to figure it out, gives them some joy.
+If they do know why they don’t like us, they’re probably not going to tell anyone, for that might reveal something about them.
+They may also avoid revealing the exact reason, because watching us flop around like a fish on shore, trying to figure it out, gives them some joy.

-All we know is they don’t like you, and we’re all sure that they are rude to you behind your back, and they speak ill of you.
-You’re sure they have a reason, and you’ve searched through a million possibilities, but that egotistical part keeps gnawing at you, until you began to believe that it is the only truth possible.
-You never did anything to get them to dislike you.
-The idea that not everyone is going to like you, is something you figured out in third grade, but there are some that don’t like you for very specific reasons, and they’ll never let you know what those reasons are, because it is so vital to everything that they’re trying to do that they have such a block with it that they won’t be able to think up an excuse that covers for the fact that they live in fear of the possibility that you may be able to uncover the real truth about them.
-Very rarely do you receive an unintended compliment so profound that it affects your daily life, and it’s even rarer when it comes in form of a negative vibe.
+All we know is they don’t like us, and we’re all sure that they are rude to us behind our back, and they speak ill of us.
+We’re sure they have a reason, and we’ve searched through a million possibilities, but that egotistical part keeps gnawing at us, until we arrive at the only truth possible.
+We never did anything to get them to dislike us.
+The idea that not everyone is going to like us, is something we figured out in third grade, but there are some that don’t like us for very specific reasons, and they’ll never let us know what those reasons are, because it is so vital to everything that they’re trying to do that they have such a block with it that they won’t be able to think up an excuse that covers for the fact that they live in fear of the possibility that we may be able to uncover some truth about them.
+Very rarely do we receive an unintended compliment so profound that it affects our daily life, and it’s even rarer when it comes in form of a negative vibe.